Adding users

 - Set up two-factor authentication

 For two-factor authentication, the user needs to enter a username and password (or SSO) first, then supply a code (the second factor), which is sent by email or SMS and must be entered to complete login and grant access.
-Two-factor authentication is only available for server applications.
+Two-factor authentication is only available for server applications. - Go to the Administration tab and select Administration tab and select General settings> General settings> Corporation > Corporation > Login.
+Login.

 - Go to Two-factor authentication and select the access (WebApp, Mobile, Full access) for which a second factor should be required.

-Example: Administrator - for certain IP addresses
+- for certain IP addresses

 Example: own intrant IP address ("192.100.168,*;!192.100.168.254": excluding all from the subnet (intranet) 192.100.168.0 to .255)